haarlems/forensics/chapters/chapter-02-investigation/07-investigation-initial-access-execution/reading/README.md

   - should law enforcement or regulators be notified?
   - should Incident Response plans be triggered?

-While the MITRE ATT&CK Matrix lists Reconnaissance and Resource Development first, this class will focus on Initial Access and Execution.<br />

 ![MITRE](../media/mitre.png)

+_NOTE: while the MITRE ATT&CK Matrix lists Reconnaissance and Resource Development first, this class will focus on Initial Access and Execution._

 ## Initial access vectors
 - [phishing](https://attack.mitre.org/techniques/T1566/) - the most common